Location: Monongalia County, West Virginia

 Dispatch: MECCA 911

 Located next to Morgantown, WV and West Virginia University (WVU), the Star City Volunteer Fire Department provides primary fire and rescue services to the town of Star City and many surrounding unincorporated areas, including: Chestnut Ridge, Bakers Ridge, Chaplin Hill, Rt.
 705, Fieldcrest, and Interstate 79 from milepost 155 to the Pennsylvania state line.
 In 2010, Star City Fire Volunteer Fire Department expanded its services to the community with the development of an EMS division.
 The EMS Division provides non-emergency transports as well as 9-1-1 service to the county as one of four responding agencies.

 Company and Station 20 operate out of a single station located at the intersection of University and Springdale Avenues in the town of Star City, West Virginia.
-SCVFD responds to approximately 1200 calls for service per year.
+SCVFD responds on average to between 1000 – 1200 calls for service per year.
 The department is led operationally by the Fire Chief and administratively by the President.
 The EMS division is led by a full-time EMS Chief administrator/Chief and EMS Assistant Chief.

-The Star City Volunteer Fire Department runs two Class A Pumpers, a Medium Duty Squad, a Utility Pickup, a quick response command vehicle, and four ALS ambulances.
+The Star City Volunteer Fire Department runs two Class A Pumpers, a Utility Pickup, a quick response command vehicle, and four ALS ambulances.
 All department apparatus are owned by the department, which were purchased with funds raised by the department through donations and fundraisers

 Membership is available to citizens at least 16 years of age who are willing to donate their time and talents to helping our community.
 Membership categories are available for those who wish to pursue firefighting as well as for those who wish to help with administrative and fund raising activities of the department.
 A majority of the active membership is comprised of West Virginia University students from many different areas of the country.
 More information about becoming a member can be found on our recruitment page.